Plant pests are one of the most common types of household infestation.

 In the garden, this household and bathroom chemical is extremely useful.

-In fact, you should be using Hydrogen peroxide on indoor plants regularly.
+In fact, you should be using part Hydrogen peroxide on indoor plants regularly.

 For those who aren’t using peroxide regularly, you can make a surface spray that will kill fungus gnats and their larvae on contact.